johnfial/johnfial.github.io/lotr_tale_years/highlights-LOTR-Daily by J.R.R. Tolkien-current.md

 ‘His doubt will be growing, even as we speak here.
 His Eye is now straining towards us, blind almost to all else that is moving.
 So we must keep it.
 Therein lies all our hope.
 This, then, is my counsel.
 We have not the Ring.
 In wisdom or great folly it has been sent away to be destroyed, lest it destroy us.
 Without it we cannot by force defeat his force.
 But we must at all costs keep his Eye from his true peril.
 We cannot achieve victory by arms, but by arms we can give the Ring-bearer his only chance, frail though it be.

-But men are better than gates, and no gate will endure against our Enemy if men desert it.’
+[Aragorn] But men are better than gates, and no gate will endure against our Enemy if men desert it.’

 ‘Surely,’ he cried, ‘this is the greatest jest in all the history of Gondor: that we should ride with seven thousands, scarce as many as the vanguard of its army in the days of its power, to assail the mountains and the impenetrable gate of the Black Land!
 So might a child threaten a mail-clad knight with a bow of string and green willow!
 If the Dark Lord knows so much as you say, Mithrandir, will he not rather smile than fear, and with his little finger crush us like a fly that tries to sting him?’